shbe-aau/multi-pose-estimation/README.md

 ## Prepare models and data

-1) Download background images.
-We use the VOC2012 devkit for background images, they can be found at http://host.robots.ox.ac.uk/pascal/VOC/voc2012/#devkit Store them in the repo under `multi-pose/data/VOC2012/JPEGImages`.
+1) Download background images by executing the script 'download-voc2012.sh' in 'multi-pose/data/VOC2012'.
+We use the VOC2012 devkit for background images, they can also be found at http://host.robots.ox.ac.uk/pascal/VOC/voc2012/#devkit

 2) (Optional) Use the default for the T-LESS dataset already provided in `multi-pose/data/cad-files` or place your own CAD files in this folder.